Coronavirus digest: US government contractors 'must be vaccinated by December 8' | DW | 25.09.2021

 "Considering the success of the third dose in Israel, we have decided to start with the third dose in El Salvador," President Nayib Bukele said Friday.

-Cuba begins easing restrictions in some provinces where the infections rates have dropped even as it battles some of the highest nationwide rates of infection per capita worldwide.
+Cuba has begun easing restrictions in some provinces where the infections rates have dropped, even as it battles some of the highest per capita rates of infection worldwide.
 Bars and restaurants, closed since January, will reopen gradually from Friday in eight of Cuba's 15 provinces.

 "In recent days we have determined the conditions are there to gradually reopen many of these in-person services," said Interior Commerce Minister Betsy Diaz.

-The Caribbean island nation has been racing to vaccinate more than 90 percent of the population by mid-November with their home-grown COVID-19 vaccines.
+The Caribbean island nation has been racing to vaccinate more than 90% of the population by mid-November with its homegrown COVID-19 vaccines.

-Brazilian President Jair Bolsonaro's son became the third member of the country's delegation to the UN General Assembly in New York to test positive.
+The son of President Jair Bolsonaro has become the third member of the Brazil delegation to the UN General Assembly in New York to test positive.

-Eduardo Bolsonaro wrote on Twitter that he was feeling well and had "started to treat myself" without specifying what he was using.
+Eduardo Bolsonaro wrote on Twitter that he was feeling well and had "started to treat myself," without specifying what the treatment.

 He also argued against vaccine passports introduced in some Brazilian cities.